TechnicalInterviewPrep/urlShortener/README.md

 * Hashing
   * Part of the application service layer
   * We'll use the MD5 hashing function, which will take the url and a salt
-  * The hash value from the MD5 hashing function will be coverted to Base62
+  * The hash value from the MD5 hashing function will need to be coverted to Base62
   * Then we'll use the first six characters of the Base62 value